 Naming Power Reputation Concentration and a New Layer of Hierarchy.
 Become a Master of Specialty Coffee.
 The SCA announces "the highest qualification in coffee."
 Prestige is one thing — a monopoly on defining mastery is another.

-Coffee People Better Means: Different Doesn't Mean Worse Discrimination in coffee isn't just a problem of bad individuals.
+Naming Power Better Means: Different Doesn't Mean Worse Discrimination in coffee isn't just a problem of bad individuals.
 It's a systemic function of the market.
 The division and segregation of coffee people is built into the structure of the system itself.